Mikaela/mikaela.github.io/n/dns.md

     - I hope to offset the risks of ECS by [not allowing TTLs below an hour](https://gitea.blesmrt.net/mikaela/shell-things/src/branch/master/etc/unbound/unbound.conf.d/min-ttl-hour.conf) so whether I have a tab open or not cannot be figured out from DNS traffic alone and somewhat relatedly [serve stale records if I must](https://gitea.blesmrt.net/mikaela/shell-things/src/branch/master/etc/unbound/unbound.conf.d/expired-stale-serving-rfc8767.conf).
 - Personal servers: Personal preference, you could even use all of the DNS servers or be your own recursor.
 I again have small preference towards Quad9 ECS as titlefetching for unencrypted IRC connection is already open for mass surveillance and there is no telling who triggered a DNS query there anyway.
 - Business/association/enterprise/whatever device: there may be free political/regulational/bureaucratic/whatever brownie points for using DNS0.eu with the queries not being transmitted outside of the EU.

+This may also be a wrong approach entirely and it should just be an adblocking DNS as noted before.

+Additionally DNS filtering for web browsers may be irrelevant if browser policy enforces extensions that block malicious domains (such as µBlock Origin or AdNauseam) or even Google Safe Browsing.

 ---